About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-The African Studies Centre has a library which offers four workspaces and two computers.
-You will be able to use this space during the working day.
-The library has a collection of relevant books and also off-print sources that you may consult.
-Other teaching material is available online (Weblearn).
+The African Studies Centre has a library which holds a collection of relevant books and also off-print sources that you may consult.
+Other teaching material is available online.
 You will also be expected to use the exceptional library resources provided by colleges and the University.